Deivedux/Shiramine/README.md

 ## Help

-* The bot comes with a `>help` function that shows the list of all available commands.
+* The bot comes with a `.help` function that shows the list of all available commands.
-* You can type `>help <exampleCommand>` to see more information about each command.
+* You can type `.help <exampleCommand>` to see more information about each command.

 ## Set Language